What Is Healthcare Compliance?

 7 Core Elements of Compliance

 The seven core elements of healthcare compliance, listed below, assist organizations with the design and implementation of a hearty healthcare compliance program featuring education, communication, and proactive measures that set an ethical culture for the organization.
 Although these are taken from a Medicare manual chapter related to Medicare Advantage (MA), organizations billing to any payer can benefit from applying these core elements.
-You will find a similar list on the OIG site.
+There is a similar list on the OIG site.

-Example: A written policy can be your compliance plan.
-The procedures and standards you describe in your plan will assist with the development of your compliance program.
-An example of a procedure or standard might be that you conduct internal coding reviews of a specified number of healthcare providers two times a year.
-Use the seven core elements as your template as you write your plan.
+Example: A written policy can be a compliance plan.
+The procedures and standards described in the plan will assist with the development of a compliance program.
+An example of a procedure or standard might be to conduct internal coding reviews of a specified number of healthcare providers two times a year.
+The seven core elements can be used as a template to write your plan.

-Example: Will your organization hire a designated compliance officer?
-Or, particularly if you have a small healthcare office, will the office manager also act as the compliance point of contact for your organization?
+Example: Will the organization hire a designated compliance officer?
+Or, particularly if it's a small healthcare office, will the office manager also act as the compliance point of contact for the organization?

-Example: Does your compliance plan state when employees will be trained?
+Example: Does the compliance plan state when employees will be trained?
 Is there a test that the employees take to see if they understand the concepts of the plan?
-Does your compliance training offer various methods of teaching such as the use of videos or slide presentations?
+Does compliance training offer various methods of teaching such as the use of videos or slide presentations?

-4. Effective lines of communication between the compliance officer, the organization’s employees, and the Medicare-Advantage-related contractors so that at a minimum there is a mechanism for employees or contractors to ask questions, seek clarification, and report potential or actual noncompliance without fear of retaliation.
+Effective lines of communication between the compliance officer, the organization’s employees, and the Medicare-Advantage-related contractors so that at a minimum there is a mechanism for employees or contractors to ask questions, seek clarification, and report potential or actual noncompliance without fear of retaliation

-Example: Will you implement a hotline?
+Example: Will there be a hotline implemented?
 Will the hotline go directly to the compliance point of contact?
 Can someone send compliance a message to their door?
-How will you keep the person’s identity private to prevent retaliation?
+How will the person’s identity be kept private to prevent retaliation?
 Which key senior staff will know about the communication or investigation?

-Example: How will you let all employees know that you have a compliance plan/program?
-Where will you post your compliance guidelines?
+Example: How will employees know that the compliance plan/program exists?
+Where will the compliance guidelines be posted?
 Will everyone be held accountable, even the CEO and board members?
 What about the compliance point of contact?
 How will the compliance point of contact handle a situation where the CEO of the company has acted in disregard of the compliance program?

-6. Internal monitoring and auditing that includes risk assessment.
+Internal monitoring and auditing that includes risk assessment

 Example: Internal monitoring refers to coding and billing spot checks.
 How often will compliance conduct this activity?
 What will compliance do when coding and billing errors have been detected?
 Audits are more formal and sometimes involve an outside consultant.
-How often will you have an audit to ensure that the monitoring is effective?
+How often will an audit take place to ensure that the monitoring is effective?

-Example: What steps will you outline in your compliance plan to take when someone has breached your compliance plan?
-Will there be a warning or will the person be fired?
+Example: What steps will take place and be outlined in the compliance plan when someone has breached the compliance plan?
+Will there be a warning, or will the person be fired?
 If the compliance breach is at a high level — CEO or board — how will the compliance point of contact handle that situation?
 Is there a compliance committee that reviews and discusses such issues?